 We are an eclectic, parent-run group of secular homeschoolers who run two 13-week sessions per year of enrichment classes, primarily taught by parents in our group.
-There are 10 weeks of classes, a field trip, a party (Halloween or Valentine’s) and Share Fair (end of the semester exhibit).
+There are 10 days of classes, weekly on Wednesdays, a field trip, a party (Halloween or Valentine’s) and Share Fair (end of the semester exhibit).
 Classes are either one or two hours long – and students may register for as many (or as few) as they wish.
 A supervised club room with crafts (and Legos) is available for students who have an empty slot where they do not find a class that interests them.

 We are a diverse community that offers support and friendship, and draws on the strengths of participating parents and families.
 We welcome families with all learning styles, including cyber, traditional homeschoolers, unschoolers, or eclectic.

 We do not provide a drop-off program, instead for reasons both legal and philosophical, our role is to facilitate our parents in providing classes and support for each other.
 We provide classes for ages 4 - 18.

 Classes generally run from September to December and again from February to late April or early May.
 Specific dates can be found on the menu under Calendar.
 The list of current classes can generally be found under the Class Registration link, in the top menu.

 Our classes take place at Mifflin Avenue United Methodist Church, from whom we rent space during the day.
 That address is 905 Mifflin Ave, Pittsburgh, PA 15221.
 We have the use of multiple classrooms, clubroom/parent lounge and gymnasium/lunchroom.
 There is also a room available for young toddlers/infants who are accompanied by their parents or other adults.